In this section

 - VAD and ECMO Program

-- Berlin Heart
+- Heart conditions

 Pediatric Ventricular Assist Device (VAD) and ECMO Program

-A ventricular assist device (VAD) is a type of pump that can be surgically implanted to assist the failing heart in pumping blood throughout the body.
+A VAD is a type of pump that can be surgically implanted to assist the failing heart in pumping blood throughout the body.
 Over the past few years, our team has successfully used a wide variety of available devices to "bridge" or help patients with severe heart failure get stronger while waiting for heart transplant or for their own hearts to recover.
 Our experience and expertise with the full array of available technologies allows the team to select the best type of support for each patient.

 VADs allow a "more normal" lifestyle